Wall and Floor Tiling Standards BS 5385 Part 1 and 2 British Standards, ISO Tile Fixing Standard.

 I'm not a tiler but I think this is really important.
 It's ridiculous that professionals and the public don't have easy access to these standards.
 The main thing holding anyone back is cost.

-In a recent thread elsewhere I got a lot of advice from this site about some poor quality tile.
+In a recent thread elsewhere I got a lot of advice from this site about some poor quality tiling.
 The key was what I could and should have expected from the guy that did the work.
 The advice from this site was really helpful.

 The legal position on what anyone can expect is basically workmanship to an acceptable standard.
 But what is that standard?
 When a standard does exist it seems crazy that the cost to access it is practically prohibitive.
 Before and during the advice I received from this site, I tried to access the standards and for the whole lot you'd be just short of a grand (might be cheaper elsewhere, I didn't shop around).